salimahi/atbs/README.md

 A program that opens google maps and searches addresses from the command line.

 ## savetotxt.py
 A program that save your clipboard to a text file from the command line.
 (The full blog post on this tool can be read here: https://www.salimahismail.com/read/saving-to-text-files-through-the-command-line)

+## draw-spiral.py
+A simple program that draws a randomly skewed spiral in paint.

+## keyboard-control-message-to-seth.py
+A somewhat one-time-use program that automates all the following actions:
+-Writes a message in Notepad
+-Saves the message
+-Opens Signal
+-Send the saved message to the recipient

+## autofill-bleekerconnect.py
+A program created to create accounts at bleekerconnect.com based on user information in a spreadsheet.